 - Provide relevant value to prospects who may be on the fence

 - Paint a picture of what success would look like for your prospects

 - Give buyers the context to determine whether they’re making a good choice

-- Prove that your product, service, or process can solve a problem because it has worked in the past for your customers
+- Prove that your product, service, or process can solve a problem because it has worked in the past for your customer

 The key is to create use cases that show customers in different business verticals or those who have used your product, service, or process in different ways.